 Poor pavement costs Md. residents about $6.2 billion per year – report

-Forty-one percent of Maryland’s major locally and state-maintained roads and highways are either in poor or mediocre condition.
-Sixty-six percent of Baltimore-area major locally and state-maintained urban roads are in poor or mediocre condition, and 62 percent of Washington-area major locally and state-maintained urban roads are in poor or mediocre condition.
+According to the TRIP report, 41 percent of Maryland’s major locally and state-maintained roads are in either poor or mediocre condition.
+In the Washington, D.C. metro area, 62 percent of roads are in poor or mediocre condition, according to the report.